 tell your doctor straight away:

-to develop illnesses due to infection whilst you are taking Prednisolone
+develop illnesses due to infection whilst you are taking Prednisolone Tablets.

-Tablets.
 Also any existing infections may become worse.
-This is especially
+This is especially so during

-so during periods of stress.
-Certain infections can be serious if not
+periods of stress.
+Certain infections can be serious if not controlled.

-You should avoid contact with people who have chickenpox or shingles
+contact with people who have chickenpox or shingles whilst taking

-whilst taking Prednisolone Tablets and for up to 3 months after you have
+Prednisolone Tablets and for up to 3 months after you have stopped taking

-stopped taking Prednisolone Tablets.
-Do not stop taking Prednisolone
+Prednisolone Tablets.
+Do not stop taking Prednisolone Tablets.

-measles.
 You should avoid contact with people who have measles.
-Your
+Your doctor will

-doctor will give you a steroid treatment card.
-You must carry it with you at
+give you a steroid treatment card.
+You must carry it with you at all times.
+You

-all times.
-You should show your steroid treatment card to anyone who is
+should show your steroid treatment card to anyone who is giving you

 Mental problems while taking Prednisolone Tablets